env0/templates/misc/slack-notification/README.md

 [comment]: <> (TODO: Update)

-Sends a Slack message for either deploy/destroy, done in the `onSuccess` stage.
+Sends a Slack message for multiple events:
+* Deploy start
+* Destroy start
+* Deploy failed
+* Destroy failed
+* Deploy approved
+* Destroy approved

 For this to work the following environment variables should be provided